AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/offers.md

 ---
 # Creating and Managing Offers (Offers Console) {#creating-and-managing-offers}

 The **Offers** console will be deprecated soon.
-So, from now, it is only available if you still have *legacy* offers defined.
+So, from now, it is:

+* only available if you still have *legacy* offers defined
-Any such legacy offers should (must) be converted to Experience Fragment offers.
+* recommended that any such legacy offers be converted to Experience Fragment offers.

 ## Converting a Legacy Offer to an Experience Fragment {#convert-legacy-offer-to-experience-fragment}

 To convert your legacy offer to an Experience Fragment you need to:

-1. Open a page that contains the offer.
+1. Open a page that contains the offer for editing.

 1. Open **Targeting** mode for that page.